-Comprehensive Income (Loss) and Foreign Currency Translation
+Comprehensive Income (Loss)

-The Company reports comprehensive income (loss) and its components in its unaudited condensed consolidated financial statements.
-Comprehensive loss consists of net loss and foreign currency translation adjustments, affecting stockholders' equity that, under GAAP, are excluded from net loss.
+The Company reports comprehensive income (loss) and its components in its combined financial statements.
+Comprehensive loss consists of net loss and foreign currency translation adjustments, affecting parent's net equity that, under GAAP, are excluded from net loss.